 If you do have any of these symptoms above, it might be worth eliminating nightshade vegetables from your diet.
-Then see if there is any change in your symptoms.
-Obviously, you should also consider whether or not you have gluten intolerance as a cause.
+Then, see if there is any change in your symptoms.
+Obviously, you should also consider whether or not you have a gluten intolerance as a cause.
 In any case, you should consult with a healthcare specialist about your symptoms and how to determine their cause.

 Are There Any Other Nightshade Vegetables?

 Potatoes, tomatoes, eggplant and peppers are the most common nightshade edibles.
-However, there are other less common vegetables that are included in this class of plants.
+However, there are other less-common vegetables that are included in this class of plants.
 These are: